 For her LA Philharmonic debut Ms. Woodbury sang the soprano solo in Beethoven’s Choral Fantasy with Gustav Dudamel.
 She was also featured in the Metropolitan Opera’s Rising Stars Concert Series throughout the 2015–2016 season, before joining the Aspen Music Festival to sing Carmina Burana that same year.

 This season Ms. Woodbury will be performing as the soprano soloist for Handel’s Messiah together with the Mormon Tabernacle Choir.
 This same season she has reprised her role as Micaëla in LA Opera’s Carmen before making her debut as Marguerite in Faust with Tulsa Opera.
 She has also delivered her Konstanze in Die Entführung aus dem Serail with both Des Moines Opera and Dayton Opera, and will be performing the same role later in the season with Madison Opera.
 Other notable performances include Donna Anna in Mozart’s Don Giovanni with the Merola Opera Program (2014) and Lauretta in Gianni Schicchi at the Aspen Music Festival (2013).

-Ms. Woodbury completed her Master’s Degree in Vocal Performance at the University of Cincinnati College-Conservatory of Music in 2012, and she received her Bachelor of Music Degree at Indiana University.
-Roles performed while at both universities included Donna Anna in Don Giovanni, Madame Lidoine in Dialogues of the Carmelites, Countess in Le Nozze di Figaro, and First Lady in Die Zauberflöte.
-Prior to her graduation, Ms. Woodbury also was a studio artist with Opera North in 2010, where she performed scenes from Rossini's La Cenerentola (Cinderella) and Puccini's Edgar.
+Ms. Woodbury completed her Master’s Degree in Vocal Performance at the University of Cincinnati College-Conservatory of Music in 2012, and received her Bachelor of Music degree at Indiana University.
+Roles during her tenure include Donna Anna in Don Giovanni, Madame Lidoine in Dialogues of the Carmelites, Countess in Le Nozze di Figaro, and First Lady in Die Zauberflöte.